 Walking to Jaffa and visiting the old city was the most peaceful thing I did while visiting Tel Aviv.
-On my stroll southward, I stopped at Café Vista, a small take-away restaurant stand set up on the waterfront.
-I enjoyed a beer while watching the sunset and editing some photos.
+On my stroll southward, I stopped to enjoy a drink at Café Vista, a small take-away restaurant stand set up on the waterfront.
 The mood was calm as both locals and tourists took in the beauty of the landscape.

 As you approach Jaffa, walk toward the Clock Tower first along Yahum Goldmann Street.
 The waterfront in this area isn’t great so its best to walk through the city through here.